benthecoder/todocli/README.md

 ## Usage/Examples

-This is the list of commands available
+This is the list of commands available through the `--help` command

 ```text
 Commands: